 Instagram users are recently struggling with the “Checkpoint Required” error on Instagram.
-This particular issue started on Thursday, April 21, 2022, and the error messages including “Privacy checks” and a plain screen starts popping up randomly on the Instagram app.
+This error messages including “Privacy checks” and a plain screen start popping up randomly on the Instagram app.
 We’ll explain how to fix this Checkpoint Required error on Instagram.

 This error can appear on both Android and iOS devices.
 If you are struggling with this particular issue, this post will present certain troubleshooting tips and workarounds to get rid of it.